yohhaan/topics_api_analysis/README.md

-**Topics classification:** refer to and execute the bash scripts in the corresponding folder under [`./data`](./data) to classify the different datasets with the Topics API.
+**Topics classification:** refer to and execute the bash scripts in the corresponding folder under [`./data`](./data) to classify the different datasets with the Topics API:

+- CrUX: `cd data/crux && ./crux.sh`
+- Tranco: `cd data/tranco && ./tranco.sh`
+- Real Browsing Histories: `cd data/web_data && ./web_data.sh`

 **Topics evaluation:** refer to the [`topics_simulator.py`](topics_simulator.py) script to evaluate the Topics API